mrfil/7T-mri-pipeline-hpc/docs/source/Sub-Pipelines.rst

 The following variables must be set to those for your file structure on your machine:

-IMAGEDIR : The location of singularity_images built for the pipeline TEMPLATEFLOW_HOST_HOME : The location of a local copy of the TemplateFlow data to prevent errors fetching a copy stmpdir & TMPSING : (Interchangeable) locations of a tmp directory for Singularity to use scachedir & CACHESING : (Interchangeable) locations of a cache directory for Singularity to use projDir : The location of your project's data.
+IMAGEDIR : The location of apptainer_images built for the pipeline TEMPLATEFLOW_HOST_HOME : The location of a local copy of the TemplateFlow data to prevent errors fetching a copy stmpdir & TMPSING : (Interchangeable) locations of a tmp directory for Apptainer to use scachedir & CACHESING : (Interchangeable) locations of a cache directory for Apptainer to use projDir : The location of your project's data.
 This includes bids as a subdirectory.
 CLEANSUBJECT : Participant label without "sub-" prefix CLEANSESSION : Session label without "ses-" prefix